Essential Paint Tools and Accessories for DIY Jobs

 1. Inner-Fed Paint Rollers

 Inner-fed paint rollers allow for no-tray painting.
 Simply feed paint into the roller tube and enjoy painting without the back-and-forth of dipping into a paint tray, preventing drips and spills.
+There are also inner-fed paint rollers that can be attached to paint sprayers.

 2. Paint Sprayers